santiago-hollmann/igcparser/README.md

 <img src="http://i.imgur.com/K8P2El4.png" height="25%" width="25%">

 # IGC Parser Project
 This is an open source project that includes:
 * An Android library to parse IGC files.
-* An Android app to friendly view IGC files.
+* An Android app (IGC Viewer) to friendly view IGC files.

 You are more than welcome to contribute to the project.
 Below you can find some way to contribute to.